WILLA COX -- MAKING MY WORK

 I find it natural (and in fact necessary) to move back and forth between representation and abstraction in monotype and mixed media.
 Studying and depicting the forms, lines, rhythms, and atmosphere found in nature inform my abstract language.
 The processes and ideas that I continually develop doing my abstract work give me tools that I use when I return to representational work.

 Since 1992, I’ve worked exclusively on paper.
-I use archival papers with a wide range of fibers, colors, opacities, textures, weights, and methods of manufacture.
+I use acid-free papers with a wide range of fibers, colors, opacities, textures, weights, and methods of manufacture.

 In 2017, I began to make hand-made, one-of-a-kind books comprising related works.
 Sequencing the images is an exciting dimension for me.
 The fact that the images can be viewed and handled close up, without framing, in an intimate setting, is important to me.
 It brings the viewer closer to the way I experience my work myself.
 It is also in keeping with the Asian album painting and Middle-Eastern manuscript painting that I love.